 - egg yolks (for brushing)

 - Warm up 2 cups of water to 115F and pour in a mixer bowl.
 Sprinkle the yeast over the water.
-Add the sugar, melted butter, 2 cups of flour and whisk until all ingredients are mixed well.
+Add the sugar, salt, melted butter, 2 cups of flour and whisk until all ingredients are mixed well.

 - Add the whipped egg whites and incorporate into the mixture.
 Add three more cups of flour and give the mixture a nice stir.